 Devin Pipes Has a great Pipes family tree for this family on Ancestry .com He has many pictures and details of this branch of the family.

 Many thanks to Tommye Jo Price for these pictures of the Pipes family from Louisiana and Texas.
 These are all descendants of Phillip Pipes and Elizabeth Raney (from Louisiana) and their sons Charles and Washington.
 Charles had a son Thomas Washington Pipes and Washington had a son named Andrew Jackson Pipes.
 The pictures are of children and grandchildren of Thomas Washington and Andrew Jackson.
-Helping to tie these families together was the marriage of 1st cousins Clarence (son of Andrew J.) and Frances Elma "Fannie" (daughter of Thomas) in Louisiana in 1899.
+Helping to tie these families together was the marriage of 3rd cousins Clarence (son of Andrew J.) and Frances Elma "Fannie" (daughter of Thomas) in Louisiana in 1899.
 Thank You to Debra Parker a daughter of Violet (Hallett) Pipes for making some corrections to the story.

 Clarence and Fannie moved on to Texas and each became the Sheriff of Gray County, Texas in the early 1930s.
 Clarence was a big man at 6' 2" and 375 lbs and held the nickname "Tiny".
 When he died from Pneumonia in 1934, Fannie was appointed to serve out his term and became the first woman to be a Sheriff in Texas.
 There is a newspaper article from 1976 in the Pampa Daily News that tells the story.